2010 Independence Bowl

 The 2010 AdvoCare V100 Independence Bowl was the thirty-fifth edition of the college football bowl game and was played at Independence Stadium in Shreveport, Louisiana.
-The game started at 5:00 PM US EST on Monday, December 27, 2010.
+The game started at 5:00 p.m.
+US EST on Monday, December 27, 2010.
 The game was telecast on ESPN2 and featured the Georgia Tech Yellow Jackets from the Atlantic Coast Conference (ACC) versus Air Force from the Mountain West Conference (MWC), the nation's top two rushing teams.

 Teams

 Air Force Falcons

 Air Force officially accepted an invitation to the bowl on December 1, 2010.
 The Falcons finished the regular season with an 8–4 record.
 The appearance in the Independence Bowl was the 4th straight year that Air Force appeared in a bowl game.
 The Falcons played in the Armed Forces Bowl for the preceding 3 seasons.
 Air Force played in its third Independence Bowl in school history.
 They entered the game with a 2–0 record in the bowl with a 9–3 victory over Ole Miss in 1983 and a 23–7 win over Virginia Tech in 1984.
 Air Force enters the game as the second ranked team in rushing offense with 317.9 yards per game, 437.4 yards in total offense.